AleemaSaleem/Real-Time-tweeter-Analysis/README.md

 * **Sentiment Analysis**: Classifies tweets using NLP techniques into Positive, Negative, or Neutral.
 * **Data Storage**: Saves processed tweets in MongoDB for historical analysis.
 * **Visualization**: Provides a live dashboard built with Django for interactive insights.
+* **AI Assistant**: Bot for conversation related to sentiment and business intelligense.

 ## Dataset Description